PedroMarianoAlmeida/offical-turbo-v1/README.md

   - Improve text (remove the =D, keep formal)
   - Generate image on Step 3 (I will not implement, because maybe the user wants only a new prompt instead of generate image)
   - Their initial ideas have false flag of "against policy", maybe remove this from response and leave for image generator handle
-- [ ] Improve the Reference artwork - It is not clear that it is a link, and the google result is not useful
+- [ ] Improve the Reference artwork - It is not clear that it is a link, and the google result is not useful - And even if the array is empty, the art reference is there
   - Query
   - Style
 - [ ] Upgrade Step 2 Form